Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Radial Profiles

-Since the output from the spectral analyses are weighted by emission, we also computed the corresponding radii for each observation.
-These emission weighted radii, $r_{emw}$, were calculated by summing over all distances between each pixel in the extraction region and the X--ray center of each galaxy group, multiplied by the surface brightnesses at those pixel locations.
-Then we divided by the sum of the SBs at those radii.
+Since results from the spectral analysis are weighed by emission, we also computed the corresponding radii for each target observation.
+These emission-weighted radii ($R_{emw}$) were calculated by summing over all distances between each pixel in the extraction region and the group's X-ray center, multiplied by the SBs at those pixel locations.
+As discussed below, these SBs were estimated using a model of the SB profile at the outskirts.
+Then, we divided by the sum of the SBs at those radii, producing a radius that correlates to the emission-weighted center of each observation.